kkramineni/kkramineni.github.io/content/post/storage/unity.md

 ![img placeholder](/images/storage/unity-logo.png " ")

-**Dell Unity VSA**  is a virutal appliance hich runs on VMware ESXi environement.
+**Dell Unity VSA**  is a virutal appliance which runs on VMware ESXi environement.
 This VSA will be used for automation testing and as a Storage (iscsi) for my Netsted ESXi deployments

 System Requirements: